paulmandal/atak-forwarder/README.md

 * Get this working with Release builds of ATAK
 * Message IDs and receipt confirmation
-* Improve chat message shrinking -- lots of usage can be reduced here
+* Improve chat message shrinking further
 * Figure out why some messages fail to parse (1/8 msgs)
 * Modify CotComparar.areCotPointsEqual() to allow for some configurable imprecision in comparison so that PLI msgs don't pile up
 * Lat/Lon for GoTenna frequency configuration from live source instead of `Config.java`